 Why you might want the Amex Gold card

-Along with the Amex Gold’s numerous benefits, rewards-savvy cardholders and frequent travelers will love the card’s impressive rewards rate, bonus category variety, flexible point transfers and high point redemption potential.
+Along with the Amex Gold’s numerous benefits, rewards-savvy cardholders and frequent travelers will love the card’s impressive rewards rate, bonus category variety, flexible point transfers and high point values.
 Combined, these benefits can carry a lot of value.
 However, there is a bit of strategizing that comes with carrying this card and making the most of it.

 Terrific introductory bonus

 The Amex Gold card is currently offering new cardholders 60,000 Membership Rewards points if they spend $4,000 on eligible purchases within the first six months of card membership.
 This is not only the highest Amex Gold card bonus to date, but it also beats the bonus you’ll find on many competing rewards cards.
 The current welcome bonus also gives you six months to meet the spending requirement – twice as long as the period usually offered on competing rewards cards.
 The current welcome bonus also gives you six months to meet the spending requirement – twice as long as the period offered on competing rewards cards.

 This is a generous offer that allows you to earn the bonus if you spend just $667 each month.
 While putting all of your spending on the card will help you reach the bonus faster, focusing on purchases at restaurants and U.S. supermarkets will help you take advantage of the card’s best rewards rates.